CuTeGen: An LLM-Based Agentic Framework for Generation and Optimization of High-Performance GPU Kernels using CuTe: Method

 Once a generated kernel successfully compiles and produces correct outputs, CuTeGen transitions from correctness assurance to performance optimization (shown in Figure \ref{fig:optimization}).
 We conceptualize this stage as comprising two complementary components: prompt-guided structural optimization and profiling-driven refinement.

-\paragraph{Structural Optimization.} In the structural optimization phase, CuTeGen prompts its underlying LLM to generate performance-aware kernel transformations while preserving correctness.
+\paragraph{Structural Optimization.} In the structural optimization phase, CuTeGen prompts the underlying LLM to generate performance-aware kernel transformations while preserving correctness.
 The prompt specifies a set of \emph{task-specific optimization guidelines} based on GPU kernel design principles and empirical observations of LLM optimization behavior.
-CuTeGen uses different optimization guidelines for different kernel classes, including matrix multiplication and activation-function kernels.
+CuTeGen uses different optimization guidelines for different kernel categories.
 The model is instructed to infer the kernel category, reason about dimensional relationships and relevant GPU optimization strategies, and then apply the corresponding optimization principles.
 For example, matrix multiplication kernels are guided toward tiling strategies, memory hierarchy utilization, and data layout transformations, whereas activation-function kernels emphasize vectorization, memory access patterns, and lightweight computation fusion.
-The full optimization prompt used in our system is provided in Appendix~\ref{app:optimization_prompt}.
+The full optimization prompts used in our system are provided in Appendix~\ref{app:optimization_prompt}.

 Importantly, we encourage the model to introduce optimizations incrementally—typically one transformation at a time—rather than attempting multiple simultaneous changes.
 Based on our observations, this strategy improves stability, reduces correctness regressions, and requires fewer debugging iterations compared to more aggressive multi-step modifications.
 This incremental refinement behavior is facilitated by the structured starting point provided by the CuTe representation, which exposes tiling and execution structure from the outset; a direct comparison with a raw CUDA baseline is provided in Appendix~\ref{app:cute_vs_cuda}.
 In practice, this structured and category-aware guidance enables the model to prioritize meaningful algorithmic improvements over superficial code changes.
+A detailed GEMM optimization case study is provided in Appendix \ref{sec:case_study_square_gemm}.